DLR-TS/gdal-opendrive-how-to/README.md

 ## QGIS Demo

 Our goal is to make these functions conveniently usable through the official GDAL distribution in future, thus, also enabling drag-and-drop of XODR into QGIS.
-The following video shows a workaround through a previously created GeoPackage.
+The following video shows the current workaround through a previously created GeoPackage.

 <video width="640" controls>
   <source src="https://github.com/DLR-TS/gdal-opendrive-how-to/assets/6084449/8b653324-e726-43fb-83eb-6400de7d67e7" type="video/mp4">